 Pronunciator conjugates 99 verbs, with 8 forms (I, you, he, she, it, we, you-plural, they) in present, past and future tenses.
 They have many brief conversations, which are for intermediate learners, since they go fast.

 Students can choose any topic, depending on interests and need.
 Pronunciator says it has 80 languages, since it counts regional variations of some languages, noted in the Alphabetical List.

-The main competitor which has good pronunciation scoring is Byki ($25-40 for unlimited time in 76 languages).
-Byki costs less, has more detailed feedback on pronunciation, and grammatical explanations of each word, but it starts with complicated artificial conversations, does not let you choose topics, and does not conjugate verbs.
+The main competitor which has good pronunciation scoring is Transparent ($25-40 for unlimited time in 76 languages).
+Transparent costs less, has more detailed feedback on pronunciation, and grammatical explanations of each word, but it starts with complicated artificial conversations, does not let you choose topics, and does not conjugate verbs.
 Pronunciator lets you start with very simple words like numbers, which are easier for learning good pronunciation, and then you can choose more advanced topics.
-After you learn good pronunciation with Byki or Pronunciator, there are other free or inexpensive programs with 4 or 5 stars to expand your vocabulary and grammar.
+After you learn good pronunciation with Transparent or Pronunciator, there are other free or inexpensive programs with 4 or 5 stars to expand your vocabulary and grammar.

 The main competitor which lets you pick topics to study is Book2 (free), but it has no feedback on pronunciation, and has less vocabulary.
 For example on medical terms, Pronunciator goes from ache, acne, aids, allergy, ambulance, to vaccination, vitamin, wheel chair, and x-ray.
 If you need medical care abroad, you really need practitioners who speak your language or hire a translator, but for times when the translator is not there, you can download (Audio tab) medical terms and learn some to track the babel around you.
 Even if you speak the language, you may not know all these terms, so you can learn them when needed.